 and share what you have done with your counselor.

 - Adjust the exposure or make a color correction.

 - Show another way you could improve your picture for impact.

-- Using images other than those created for requirements 4, 5 or 6,
+- Using images other than those created for requirements 4, 5 and

 a topic that interests you to photograph.
 Do the following: